Babinich/Vis-Project-74/README.md

 # Visteam
 ## Visualisation project - Goup 74

+### How to launch the app
+On running the 'main.py' file, the app is hosted on default port for dash `8050`.
+Therefore the app can be accessed on [http://localhost:8050](http://127.0.0.1:8050/)

 ### Repository structure
 This section explains the structure of this repository, and all the code in it.